VahhabBM/cat-vs-noncat-classifier-logistic-regression/README.md

 3. Trains the model using logistic regression + gradient descent
 4. Plots cost reduction over iterations
 5. Predicts labels and prints accuracy on both training and test sets
+6. notice that you can see any of the dataset's pictures you want by uncommenting the commented part of code , and change the index variable to change the picture number!
+7. feel free to change the hyperparameters 'learning rate' and 'iteration count' ! maybe you found more optimizer hyperparameters!

 ---